Sona Build Guide by potchewy

 Possible item, 5th item slot, build it only during late mid-game.

-Will of the Ancients is, of course, the Zeke's Herald of magic damage dealers.
+Will of the Ancients is, of course, the Zeke's Harbinger of magic damage dealers.
 It gives them a good chunk of AP and Spell Vamp, allowing them to heal while dealing more damage.

 A good item, but it also makes the enemy want to kill you more, to shut down the auras.